-A good traction capability is essential for running shoes.
-It provides the grip and balance necessary when running on different surfaces or trails.
+A good traction capability is essential in running shoes.
+It provides the grip and balance necessary when running on different surfaces.
 But with constant use, the rubber material on the bottom outersole will eventually wear off just like any other durable shoe.
-If you see that the outersole is white and “bald” then that’s an obvious sign that you need to buy a new one.
+If you see that the outersole is white and “bald” then that’s a sign you need a new pair.

 Knowing the parts and function of your running shoes is an advantage.
 Once you notice that the important areas of your shoes have started to deplete, then most probably it’s time to replace them.
 The best example is the midsole, which is responsible for cushion and stability.
 Good thing is that you can test the compression of your midsole by pressing your thumb into it.
 If it feels intractable, opposite to its supposed “cushiony” feel, then it’s probably worn out.